Children frequently have abdominal pain weekly during grade school ages.

 Mylanta (not Tums or Rolaids).
 Or you can give them one tablet of over the counter

-- Food Allergy.
-This may be full allergy or an intolerance.
+Food Allergy.
+This may be full allergy or a

 This can come up at anytime and can be due to foods eaten all their life and now is

 causing symptoms.
 It can be from any amount of food or be caused from the volume of the

 food (especially with lactose intolerance.).
 For example: A little milk is fine but if

 they drink 12 oz. plus ice cream they have cramps.
 The skin tests do not help greatly.